benjypng/logseq-datenlp-plugin/README.md

 As per the video, use `%enable auto-parsing%` to turn on auto parsing (off by default) and `%disable auto-parsing%` to turn it off.

+Or, you can just use the hotkey combination `a p` to toggle auto-parsing on and off.

 ![](/screenshots/demo3.gif)

 # Credits